How do I become eligible for financial aid?

 - Submit your request in person at an IRS Taxpayer Assistance Center.
 To search for the Taxpayer Assistance Center closest to you, please click here.

 How do I report a special circumstance?

 Loss of a job or benefits, death in the family, divorce or separation, or extreme medical bills are examples of special circumstances that can change your financial aid eligibility.
-Please download and complete the Special Circumstance form (PDF) if you would like the Special Circumstance Committee to review your situation.
-You can fax the completed form to the Financial Aid Office at 630-844-6191.
-Please contact the Financial Aid Office by phone at 630-844-6190 or by e-mail at firstname.lastname@example.org if you need further information.
+Please complete and submit the Special Circumstance Request form (PDF) if you would like the Office of Financial Aid to review your situation.
+Completed forms may be faxed to 630-844-6191or scanned and emailed to email@example.com.

 How will receiving outside scholarships affect my financial aid?

 If you receive outside scholarships, a student financial services counselor will first focus on reducing any remaining unmet need.
 After that, it might be necessary to replace any self-help (i.e. loans or Federal Work-Study) in a student's aid package.
 It is the student’s responsibility to report all outside scholarships.

 Will my financial aid change from year to year?